Privacy-friendly AI for the public sector

 • Masked Federated Learning is a form of distributed machine learning that unites data protection and Artificial Intelligence.
 The raw data always remains on users’ end devices and trains local AI models.
 These models are aggregated in encrypted form into a global model and fed back.
 This approach ensures that data protection is maintained, while at the same time efficiently training GDPR-compliant AI.

 • For public safety and law enforcement, federated learning could be used to support investigations across different police agencies.
 Police departments could thus benefit from the experiential knowledge of other agencies without sharing personal information with each other.
-Potential areas of application are cybercrimes, such as identity theft, or offences involving images of sexual violence against children and adolescents.
+Potential areas of application are cybercrime, such as identity theft, or offenses involving images of sexual violence against children and adolescents.

 • GDPR-compliant, powerful AI can increase efficiency, strengthen citizens' trust in the authorities, and become an EU model for the responsible use of AI.